-We get asked the same questions each year, so rather than answering everyone individually, we have put together this FAQ page to save time.
+We get asked the same questions each season, so rather than answering everyone individually, we have put together this FAQs page to save time.

 Q: What happens if I lose or damage my kit?